Meet Our Team

 I’ve been a Quaker educator for close to 30 years.
 I worked as a lacrosse coach at Sidwell Friends School and an athletic Director at Wilmington Friends school.
 I have a Masters in Education with a concentration and counseling.
 I have a deep rooted past with keeping the peace.
 My parents were ministers and civil rights activists who were instrumental in the rent strikes in Chicago and the March in DC.
 I’ve always thought peace and kindness are what makes the world go around.
 I would love to be a part of this board so I can continue what my parents taught me…..making this world a better place for the next generation of peacekeepers.

-More about Chantaé
+More about Caity

-More about Pam
+More about Ryan

 Jonathan Yulish